Tasted in Beines with Nathalie Geoffroy, 21 January 2020.

 Nathalie on 2018:

 “I’m really very happy as we had very good maturity: It was dry and we had some worry that the grapes were shrinking and concentrating – and we had a lot of grapes as it was a really great flowering period.
 Right before the harvest was a small amount of rain and we don’t harvest very early so it allowed a little more maturity – not big grapes but plenty of them!
-We’ve seen the quantity before but not with such degrees.”
+We’ve seen the quantity before but not with such degrees.
+I really can’t recall a vintage in the last 10 years that was close to the same volume – and we didn’t have the VCI before – it’s shame how much wine went for distillation because there have been a lot worse vintages!”

-Never the most profound or concentrated but often some of the most delicious wines of my trip – so it is again in 2017 – bottles that will empty so quickly…
+As every year, never the most profound or concentrated but so-often some of the most delicious wines of my trip.

-The historic cuvée of the family – almost 9.5 hectares averaging close to 40 year-old vines principally in the area of Troesmses.
+The historic cuvée of the family – almost 9.5 hectares averaging close to 40-years-old vines principally in the area of Troesmes.
 Have sometimes bottled as such – but it was a hard sell!

 About 2.5 hectares – ‘Not a big parcel for us!
 There’s less sun here.
 The vines are now about 35 years old and the cuvée gets more and more interesting.’
 Only tank elevage.